Chapter 3: Open The Door

 I just needed to do this one thing for my parents.
 After that, I would discard this mask and the dress.
 I would go into hiding and carefully plot my next move.
 I had to get to West Genalia.
 I could enter a Fel household as a servant—they would be hiring now with the Masquerade season approaching—and slowly and meticulously find Marin from the inside.

 The steward stood by the dais, surrounded by guards in green Cervi livery.
 He was obligated to wait thirty minutes after an execution before giving the instruction for the bodies to be hung from the pillars.
-But he was already packing his papers and giving instructions to the executioner when I approached him.
+But he was already packing his papers when I approached him.